Helping You Attain a New Financial Beginning

 Chapter 12 is a relatively new form of bankruptcy.
 Geared toward family farmers, Chapter 12 takes seasonal needs and production processes into account, allowing qualified individuals to create an effective debt-reorganization plan without having to liquidate their vital assets.

 Contact Our Firm to Learn Whether Bankruptcy Is Right for You

-At LSAS Attorneys, we have extensive experience with all four types of bankruptcy.
+At LSS Law, we have extensive experience with all four types of bankruptcy in Broward County.
 We understand the benefits and drawbacks of each, as well as the legal hurdles you will need to overcome within each chapter.
 If you want to file a successful bankruptcy that paves the road for a secure future, get in touch with our legal team as soon as possible.

 “Excellent company to work with providing timely advice and guidance.”

 “.... very attentive, patient and knowledgeable”

 “Well prepared, great attention to detail, and very empathetic to my needs.”

 “I felt extremely well represented [by LSAS Attorneys] during the whole process.”